 Lie down and put the ball under your upper back.
 Hold it for 30 sec.
 Then put the ball under another spot of your upper back.
 Repeat as needed.

-Come on don’t get discouraged.
+At first it’s going to feel uncomfortable having a ball underneath your back, but this is not the time to get discouraged.
 It feels good when you do it.
 And it’s not exercise.
 You just lie down.
 Try it and then do what works for you.